 As Spain's beaches fill up, a seaside resort sends in the drones

-SITGES, Spain, July 15 (Reuters) - With a summer heatwave sending hordes of people to the beach, authorities in the northeastern Spanish seaside town of Sitges are trialling the use of drones to monitor crowds in real-time and counter a rapid rise in COVID-19 contagion.
+SITGES, Spain (Reuters) - With a summer heatwave sending hordes of people to the beach, authorities in the northeastern Spanish seaside town of Sitges are trialling the use of drones to monitor crowds in real-time and counter a rapid rise in COVID-19 contagion.

 “It’s a pioneering system,” said Ricardo Monje, a drone operator with the project’s developer Annunzia ES.
 “We can take photos, pass them through some software and with the software we can count how many people are on the beach.”